spring-io/spring-github-workflows/README.md

 - List GitHub milestones matching the candidate version and select the closest one by due on date
 - Cancel workflow if no scheduled Milestone
 - Call Maven or Gradle (according to the workflow choice for the project in the repository) with the release version extracted from the previous job.
-This job stages released artifacts using JFrog CLI into `libs-staging-local` repository on Spring Artifactory and commits `Next development version` to the branch we are releasing against
+This job stages released artifacts using JFrog Artifactory plugin into `libs-staging-local` repository on Spring Artifactory and commits `Next development version` to the branch we are releasing against
 - The next job is to [verify staged artifacts](#verify-staged-artifacts)
 - When verification is successful, next job promotes release from staging either to `libs-milestone-local` or `libs-release-local`(and Maven Central) according to the releasing version schema
 - Then [spring-finalize-release.yml](.github/workflows/spring-finalize-release.yml) job is executed, which generates release notes using [Spring Changelog Generator](https://github.com/spring-io/github-changelog-generator) excluding repository admins from `Contributors` section.